Independent Animation News

 Top 5 animated feature films of 2011

 Was 2011 a bad year for animated feature films?
-Pixar and Dreamworks did not fare critically well with their latest efforts (Cars 2 and Puss in Boots, respectively).
+Pixar and DreamWorks did not fare critically well with their latest efforts (Cars 2 and Puss in Boots, respectively).

 2011 was certainly a year for wondering about the meaning and definition of animation.
 Spielberg and his exquisite job at The Adventures of Tintin (at our no. 6, alas :) brought back questions whether motion-capture is worthy of the name 'animation' (some years ago, Richard Linklater's rotoscope phillosophical tale Waking Life was not esteemed animated enough), and similar questions were raised about Happy Feet Two.

-Chico & Rita, Alois Nebel, Wrinkles, A cat in Paris travelled into territory that was not exclusively kiddies stuff -and some of them fared gross commercially in their homeland.
+Yet, 2011 witnessed a semi-renaissance of European animation for an adult audience, with narrative stories that transcend the comedy genre.
+Chico & Rita, Alois Nebel, Wrinkles, A Cat in Paris travelled into territory that was not exclusively kiddies stuff -and some of them fared gross commercially in their homeland.
 The existing problem of their international distribution makes for their absence from top lists, yet they should somehow be included.

-5. Arthur Christmas (Sarah Smith, UK & US): The Aardman and Sony Pictures Animation cooperation worked.
-A genre (Xmas films)which has been reworked to exhaustion seemed surprisingly fresh, joyful and not at all pop-culture infected.
-The story of Arthur, the son of Santa Claus, who travels throughout the world to deliver a missing gift is sweet but not saccharine, even though the absence of real dramatic tension and edgy humor makes Arthur Christmas stuck to family audience - a beautiful Christmas gift, though.
+5. Arthur Christmas (Sarah Smith, UK & US): The Aardman and Sony Pictures Animation collaboration was successful.
+A genre (Christmas films) that has been reworked to exhaustion seemed surprisingly fresh, joyful, and not at all pop-culture-infected.
+The story of Arthur, the son of Santa Claus, who travels throughout the world to deliver a missing gift, is sweet but not saccharine, even though the absence of real dramatic tension and edgy humor, 'Arthur Christmas' does not restrain itself to a family audience - a beautiful Christmas gift, though.

-4. Rango (Gore Verbinski,ILM, US): The real surprise here is that Gore Verbinski (Pirates of the Caribbean) directs a bloodless yet self-conscious and intellectual parody of the American West.
+4. Rango (Gore Verbinski, ILM, US): The real surprise here is that Gore Verbinski (Pirates of the Caribbean) directs a bloodless yet self-conscious and intellectual parody of the American West.
 The lizard Rango (Johnny Depp does marvels here) reclaims the role of the Sheriff in the thirsty town Dirt, and unveils a water conspiracy.
-With an identity crisis featuring in the film's middle section and a narrative that works like a well-oiled machine, the 2D looks of Rango offer a solid drama-adventure, and a homage to Sergio Leone heroes.
+With an identity crisis featured in the film's middle section and a narrative that works like a well-oiled machine, the 2D looks of Rango offer a solid drama-adventure and a homage to Sergio Leone heroes.

 Related Articles